oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/odl-model.md

 ---

-Oracle Diagnostic Logging (ODL) can be configured and updated with Create Domain, Update Domain, and Deploy Applications Tools, starting with WDT release 1.5.2.
+Oracle Diagnostic Logging (ODL) can be configured and updated with Create Domain, Update Domain, and Deploy Applications Tool, starting with WDT release 1.5.2.
-ODL configuration is only supported for offline mode in WDT.
+ODL configuration is supported only for offline mode in WDT.
 ODL configuration is not added when a model is created using the Discover Domain Tool.
 This example shows how some common configuration elements can be represented in the model.

 ```yaml